Rosalynn Carter to lie in repose in Atlanta as mourners pay their respects

 Chip Carter told the Post that Jimmy Carter was by his wife's side in her final moments.

-"Rosalynn was my equal partner in everything I ever accomplished," the former president said in a statement after her death released by the Carter Center.
+"Rosalynn was my equal partner in everything I ever accomplished," the former president said in a statement released by the Carter Center after her death.
 "She gave me wise guidance and encouragement when I needed it.
 As long as Rosalynn was in the world, I always knew somebody loved and supported me."

 She is survived by her husband, four children and 22 grandchildren and great-grandchildren.